ik-learning/automate-code-review/README.md

 - RDS support deleted files with message
 - Gitlab suggest a change in an MR
 - RDS/Dynamo DB deleted files -> ask PAAS to remove database
+- Sandbox (deleted) on deletion du not remove example.
+Consider to commment CI logic only.
+Remove resources from local.